Abiodun Alao

-Abiodun Alao (born 1 April 1961) is a Nigerian academic and professor of African studies at King's College London and the programme director of the African Leadership Centre.
+Abiodun Alao is a Nigerian academic and professor of African studies at King's College London and the programme director of the African Leadership Centre.
 He is also the chair of the King's College London Africa Community of Practice and between December 2013 and August 2015 held a visiting professorship position at the Nigerian Defence Academy, Kaduna, Nigeria.
 He is the author of A New Narrative for Africa: Voice and Agency, which "examines the perception of Africa in the global system, tracing Africa's transition from a "problem" to be solved into an agent with a rising voice in the world."

 Education

 Born to primary school teacher parents, Alao had his elementary education in Iwo and Ogbomosho in South-West Nigeria.
-He received his secondary education at Fiditi Grammar School, Fiditi and Federal Government College Ilorin and his University education at the Universities of Ibadan and Ife where he studied History and International Relations respectively for his Bachelors and master's degrees in 1983 and 1985.
+He received his secondary education at Fiditi Grammar School, Fiditi and Federal Government College Ilorin and his University education at the Universities of Ibadan and Ife where he studied history and international relations respectively for his bachelor's and master's degrees in 1983 and 1985.
 He later proceeded to King's College London as a Ford Foundation Scholar for his Ph.D in War Studies in 1987.
 He completed his doctoral thesis on The Defence and Security Implications of the War of Liberation in Zimbabwe in 1991.
 The results of Alao's thesis has formed the basis of two books: Brothers at War: Dissidence and Rebellion in Southern Africa, London: British Academic Press and Mugabe and the Politics of Security in Zimbabwe, Montreal: McGill-Queens University Press.
 He went on later to hold the SSRC-MacArthur Post-Doctoral Fellowship in 1994.